New Mexico Counseling License Requirements

 How to Become a Counselor in New Mexico

 Most types of counseling licenses in New Mexico require applicants to have a master’s degree or above that meets certain coursework requirements.
 Many New Mexico counseling programs are available to help you meet these requirements.
 In addition to a degree, counseling licensure usually requires passing a national exam and gaining supervised experience.
+If you already hold a license in another state and are looking to practice in New Mexico, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.